Automattic/vip-code-samples/60-query-optimization/README.md

 $my_query = new WP_Query( $args );
 ```

 The above will query for these posts via the class constructor.
-The query will output as expected:
+The query will run as expected:

 ```sql
 SELECT wp_posts.ID FROM wp_posts LEFT JOIN wp_term_relationships ON (wp_posts.ID = wp_term_relationships.object_id) WHERE 1=1 AND (